jamesshore/livestream/README.md

 This example code is used in my [Tuesday Lunch & Learn](https://www.jamesshore.com/v2/projects/lunch-and-learn) series.
 See that link for for more information and an archive of past episodes, or [watch live on Twitch](https://www.twitch.tv/jamesshorelive).

-This Week's Challenge (28 July 2020): Idiot-Proof APIs
+This Week's Challenge (4 Aug 2020): Nullable Output
 ---------------------

-This codebase includes a "Clock" class that can be used to convert the current time to a string.
-Your challenge this week is to improve the API for this code so that it's difficult to use incorrectly.

-To put it another way: Imagine somebody is building a logging tool.
-Part of the task is to write the current date and time to stdout, in exactly (and only!) this format: `July 27, 2020, 13:54:14 UTC`.
-But the Clock class has a few design flaws that makes certain mistakes easy.
-Which mistakes are they, and how can you prevent them?

-Start by test-driving some simple code to write out the current date and time.
-(Use `src/clock_example.js` and `src/_clock_example_test.js` for this purpose.)
-Make a note of the flaws in Clock, then improve the code to make it easier to use and less error-prone.
+This week, we’re looking at nullable output.
+In the `src/infrastructure` directory, you'll find a CommandLine class.
+It's a nullable infrastructure wrapper for `stdout`.
+Briefly, this means that, if you use it to write to stdout in your production code, you can use CommandLine.createNull() in your tests to inject a version that is testable.
+For details, see the ["Testing Without Mocks" episode](http://www.jamesshore.com/v2/projects/lunch-and-learn/testing-without-mocks).

+You can see an example of CommandLine being used in `src/countdown.js`.
+When you run the code (see "Running the Code", below), it will write one message per second to stdout.
+At the end, it will write the current time.

+The tests for this code are in `src/_countdown_test.js`.
+CommandLine provides a `getLastStdout()` method that allows the tests to check what has been written to stdout.
+However, it only shows the contents of the last call to `commandLine.writeStdout()`.

+Your challenge this week is to improve CommandLine so that you can test multiple calls to `commandLine.writeStdout()`.
+Be sure to do so in a way that doesn't result in a memory leak.

+To demonstrate that you were successful, modify the countdown code so that it *doesn't* wait one second between writing the last message to stdout and writing the current time.
+This should require you to update the countdown tests to check the results of multiple calls to `commandLine.writeStdout()`.

 Hints:

-* The clock code is in `src/infrastructure/clock.js` and `src/infrastructure/_clock_test.js`.
+* The CommandLine code is in `src/infrastructure/command_line.js` and `src/infrastructure/_command_line_test.js`.
-* Use `src/infrastructure/command_line.js` to test-drive output to the command line.
-* `Clock` and `CommandLine` are "nullable infrastructure wrappers."
-You can learn more about this pattern in [the "Testing Without Mocks" episode](https://www.jamesshore.com/v2/projects/lunch-and-learn/testing-without-mocks).
+* The CommandLine tests use several helper files.
+You can safely ignore them.
+* You can check for memory leaks by using the `checkForLeakAsync()` helper in `_command_line_test.js`.
-* To learn more about how Clock works, see [the "International Dates and Times" episode](https://www.jamesshore.com/v2/projects/lunch-and-learn/international-dates-and-times).
+* The Clock code isn't part of today's exercise, but if you'd like to learn more about how it works, see [the "International Dates and Times" episode](https://www.jamesshore.com/v2/projects/lunch-and-learn/international-dates-and-times).
 * Make sure you're on Node.js version 14 or higher, as previous versions only include support for the US locale.